Dementia and memory

 The NHS provide information About Dementia, such as understanding some of the signs of dementia, why it is important to get a diagnosis, and what we can all do to help with the dementia challenge.

 The Dementia Action Alliance aims to enable people to live well with dementia.
-The Camden Dementia Action Alliance brings together organisations working across the borough to develop Camden into a Dementia Friendly Community.
-Organisations are free to join the Alliance and they can find out more details by emailing Miles Maier at [email protected].
+Organisations can join their local Dementia Action Alliance to become Dementia Friendly.
+Organisations in Camden are free to join the Alliance and they can find out more details by emailing Miles Maier at [email protected].

 West Hampstead Community Centre are hosting a free Memory Cafe, open to people experiencing memory loss, and their friends and carers.
-For full details please download the flyer, phone Darshan Vora on 0203 921 1111, or email [email protected].
+For full details please visit their website, phone Darshan Vora on 0203 921 1111, or email [email protected].